-- By 1995, 70% of the water systems serving fewer than 100 people were providing appropriate treatment (vs. about 33% in 1976, and vs. about 95% for systems serving over 10,000 people). - By 1998, 90% of the U.S. population got its drinking water from public water systems that consistently met EPA health-based standards, and that percentage increased to nearly 95% in 2012 despite the introduction of new healthbased standards during that period.
+- Public awareness of drinking water quality issues has been enhanced by requirements for periodic reporting to customers when standards are not met in their water systems. - The annual number of waterborne disease outbreaks reported by the Centers for Disease Control has progressively declined since 1980. - By 1995, 70% of the water systems serving fewer than 100 people were providing appropriate treatment (vs. about 33% in 1976, and vs. about 95% for systems serving over 10,000 people). - By 1993, 79% of the U.S. population got its drinking water from public water systems that consistently met EPA health-based standards, and that percentage increased to about 91% after about 1999 despite the introduction of new health-based standards during that period.